 It is one thing for me to privately encourage my kids, but when I do it in front of others they fill up with a different kind of love.
 A word of encouragement pubically is POWERFUL, just as a word of discouragement publicly is damaging.

-This makes me think the parents of the young girls I used to coach in softball.
-They would yell at their kids, demeaning them and demand more excellence.
-I never saw a child raise their level of performance, effort or drive from those comments.
-The parents had forgotten that the sport was means to relationship.
-The child would respond in disrespect, anger or frustration.
+This makes me think of the parents of the young girls I used to coach in softball.
+They would yell at their kids, demeaning them, and demand more excellence.
+I never saw a child raise their level of performance, effort, or drive from those comments.
+The parents had forgotten that the sport was a means to relationship.
+The child would often respond in disrespect, anger, or frustration.

 I see the same in marriage relationships.
-Do we really think our husband’s will be changed one nagging comment at a time?
-And yet, I still try this strategy and wonder why it creates distance between Matt and I. Instead, when I praise Matt publicly I see him want to become a better man.
+Do we think our husbands will be changed one nagging comment at a time?
+And yet, I still try this strategy and wonder why it creates distance between Matt and me.
+Instead, when I praise Matt publicly I see him want to become a better man.

 5. Having Fun and Enjoying One Another

 The slideshow before the funeral showed countless pictures of him enjoying his family.
-They had regularly built in rhythms of getting away and soaking each other up.
+They had regularly built-in rhythms of getting away and soaking each other up.
 My friend died a sudden and tragic death.
-All I could think of was wow, he really lived and enjoyed his people, even though he didn’t know his time was short.
+All I could think of was wow, he lived and enjoyed his people, even though he didn’t know his time was short.

 Closing Thoughts…

 Building a culture of love is working together, but also playing together.
-It is an investment of time, energy and love.
-This doesn’t happen overtime, but rather is a series of little deposits in the culture bank of our home.
+It is an investment of time, energy, and love.
+This doesn’t happen overnight, but rather is a series of little deposits in the culture bank of our home.

 If you feel like you don’t know where to start when it comes to building a culture of love, pick one of these 5 and ask Jesus for the help you need to carry it out.

 Humbleness and grace are key ingredients to this goal, not perfection.
-So if you and me fail, which we surely surely will, I pray that we will ask for forgiveness and try again.
+So if you and I fail, which we surely, surely will, I pray that we will ask for forgiveness and try again.
 The culture of our home is too important to be passive about, let’s actively start building a culture of love today!

 I would love for you to come over and subscribe on YouTube here or come follow along on Instagram and tell me you found me through this post.